AMLS-PRG/AtomML-Course/module-5/01-Preparing-training-data/README.md

 Here, we propose to use a script ```get_raw.py```[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AMLS-PRG/AtomML-Course/blob/main/module-5/01-Preparing-training-data/get_raw.ipynb) based on [ASE](https://wiki.fysik.dtu.dk/ase/) that we provide in the folder ```module-5/01-Preparing-training-data/dataset/perturbations-si-64/0.2A-5p```.

-You can parse the atomic structures, potential energy, and atomic forces in the the following files from QE outputs using the script ```get_raw.py```:
+You can parse the atomic structures, potential energy, and atomic forces in the the following files from QE outputs using the script ```get_raw.py``` [See the [manual](https://docs.deepmodeling.com/projects/deepmd/en/master/data/data-conv.html#raw-format-and-data-conversion) for an explanation of the format and units of these files.]:
 - ```energy.raw```
 - ```force.raw```
 - ```coord.raw```